 Louisa Hawkes, Communications and Volunteer Coordinator

 Louisa comes from a science, education and youth work background which is perfect for her role in Project Jonah.
 Louisa is responsible for the management and oversight of Project Jonah’s 4,000 trained volunteers.
-This includes engagement through online media and targeted communications, mobilising volunteers to respond to cetacean stranding emergencies and training and mentoring key volunteers into a number of roles.
+This includes engagement through online media and targeted communications, mobilising volunteers to respond to cetacean stranding emergencies and training and mentoring key volunteers into a number of leadership roles.